KDE/digikam-doc/setup_application/database_settings.rst

     mysql --socket=/home/[user_name]/.local/share/digikam/db_misc/mysql.socket digikam

-Internal server uses 3 MySQL Binary Tools: file:`mysql_install_db`, :file:`mysqladmin`, and :file:`mysqld`.
+Internal server uses 3 MySQL Binary Tools: :file:`mysql_install_db`, :file:`mysqladmin`, and :file:`mysqld`.
 You can configure their locations in the configuration dialog. digiKam will try to find these binaries automatically if they’re installed on your system.

 .. figure:: images/setup_database_mysqlinternal.webp
     :alt: